Dimensions of orthogonal projections of typical self-affine sets and measures: Introduction

 and the above equality also holds if $K$ is replaced by any self-similar measure associated with the IFS.
 Later, Farkas \cite{Farkas2016} and Falconer and Jin \cite{FalconerJin2014} showed that \eqref{e-1.2''} and its variant for self-similar measures still hold without any separation condition on the IFS.
-In terms of projections of self-similar measures, Algom and Shmerkin \cite{AlgomShmerkin2024} further weakened the denseness assumption on the rotation group.
+Regarding projections of self-similar measures, Algom and Shmerkin \cite{AlgomShmerkin2024} further weakened the denseness assumption on the rotation group.
 Specifically, they obtained the exact sharp condition on the rotation group under which the measure variant of \eqref{e-1.2''} holds when $k=1$ or $d-1$.
-It is worth noting that for any planar self-similar set or measure, the set of exceptional directions $W\in G(2,1)$ for which \eqref{e-1.2''} or its measure variant does not hold is at most countable.
-This result was recently achieved by Wu \cite{Wu2025}, improving a previous result of Hochman \cite{Hochman2014} that the set of such exceptional directions has zero packing dimension.
+It is worth noting that for any planar self-similar set or measure, the set of exceptional directions $W\in G(2,1)$ for which \eqref{e-1.2''} or its measure variant fails to hold is at most countable.
+This result was recently established by Wu \cite{Wu2025}, improving a previous result of Hochman \cite{Hochman2014} that the set of such exceptional directions has zero packing dimension.